What is a short-term rental? A complete beginner’s guide

 Understanding short-term rentals

-Many people who buy a second home or vacation property generate income by renting out their home when they’re away.
-On the other hand, homeowners can also buy investment properties to generate short-term rental income year-round.
+Many people who buy a second home or vacation property generate income by renting out their home when they’re not in use.
+Others purchase homes specifically as investment properties with the goal of earning consistent short-term rental income year-round.

-A graphic shares the difference between vacation homes and short-term rentals.
+A graphic shares the difference between vacation home vs. short-term rental.

 Local restrictions are a critical factor for anyone considering owning multiple homes.
 Each city or county defines what qualifies as a short-term rental property, and the fees can be hefty for homeowners who rent under the radar.